OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

   This is intended to be an array with length 1 containing the default value of *type*, however in practice it has an additional outer 3 `Tuple` surrounding it.
 * `fixed array`:
   A default value for a `fixed array` of type *type* and length *length* is a fixed array of length *length*, where every array element has a value of the default value of *type*.
-  See the AVM representation section for more information of how the memory for this value is layed out.
+  See the AVM representation section for more information of how the AVM representation of this value is layed out.
 * `nominal`, `specialized generic`:
   The default value for a nominal or specialized generic type is the default value of its representation.

 While non-specialized generic types should never be created, if they are they will have a default value of `()`.
+If the compiler attempts to calculate the default value of any other type, it will immediately abort execution.

 ## AVM Representation